leash training for dog

 • Harnesses

-When your dog lunges or pulls during walks, consider using either a head halter or an “easy walk” harness instead of the conventional collar and leash.
+Consider using a head halter or an “easy walk” harness instead of the conventional collar and leash when your dog lunges or pulls during walks.

-These types of collars accomplish two very important things:
+These types of collars accomplish two essential things:

 They prevent pulling on traditional collars that can cause discomfort or even injury to dogs (especially those with thin skin behind their ears), and they also help train dogs to pivot while walking without yanking on the human attempting to lead them somewhere.

-In my experience, traditional leashes of a length of 4-6 feet seem invariably too short for comfort; dog walkers must huddle grotesquely close to their charges just so that the allegedly impartial leash wouldn't wrap around not-so-innocent human torsos as the couple makes its way through an assigned route.
+In my experience, traditional leashes of 4-6 feet seem invariably too short for comfort; dog walkers must huddle grotesquely close to their charges just so that the allegedly impartial leash doesn't wrap around not-so-innocent human torsos as the couple makes its way through an assigned route.

 troubleshoot problem issuesCreating a Positive Association with the Leash